Church Planting

 Bible Schools

-The school meets one week each month for 24 consecutive months.
-People travel from their homes to come and spend an intense week learning the truth behind the Scripture.
-Okoa ensures that every student has his or her own text book and a qualified teacher to teach the class.
+Okoa Refuge Bible Schools are at the forefront of church planting in Uganda, with a clear mission: to see every man, woman, and child encounter the Gospel and be transformed by Christ.
+By investing in the education and empowerment of local leaders, these Bible Schools equip men and women from diverse backgrounds—including pastors, missionaries, community workers, and everyday believers—to lead vibrant churches and plant new congregations across Africa.
+Each student engages in a rigorous two-year program, meeting monthly for in-depth theological study, hands-on ministry training, and life-giving fellowship with fellow disciple makers.
+Okoa ensures that every student has his or her own textbook and a qualified teacher to teach the class.
 Students are responsible for their own meals, accommodations and transportation.
 The students also provide for the needs of the teacher.
 In these cohorts, students not only experience a high level of theological education, but also consistent fellowship with other future disciple makers.

 “And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also.”
 2 Timothy 2:2